 How to make an easy healthy chocolate mousse without avocados and instead with coconut milk, cocoa and hazelnuts to give a Nutella flavour.
-This recipe is vegan, gluten-free, paleo, keto and sweetened with fruit.
+This recipe is vegan, gluten-free, paleo and sweetened with fruit.

 This is not a low-calorie recipe but a no empty calorie recipe as it’s full of nutrition.
 Try this healthy chocolate “Nutella” mousse today!
 Called Nutella to describe the taste but it’s free of sugar, milk and palm oil.